chingu-voyages/v43-tier1-team-09/docs/README.md

 - Huge thank you to [Alzea Arafat](https://dribbble.com/alzea) for creating a beautiful illustration pack called "Sally".
 Some illustrations were used in our project.
 You can follow this amazing artist on [Kubikel Studio](https://ui8.net/users/kubikel-studio).

-- The staff at [Vuvietduc](https://vuvietduc.com/) created an illustrations pack compiling +750 World flags which we used on our developer's page to show off our multicultural team.
+- The staff at [Vuvietduc](https://vuvietduc.com/) created an illustration pack compiling +750 World flags which we used on our developer's page to show off our multicultural team.
 Gracias, Obrigada, Merci, Teşekkür ederim & Thank You! 🌎

 - The staff and crew at [Southern Auto Supply](https://www.napaonline.com/en/md/oakland/store/804877) in Mt.
 Lake Park, MD have contributed in way they do not even know.
 Thank you!